annholmes/Putah-Creek-eDNA/Manuscript_Outputs/README.md

 ---

-For more file descriptions, please see the README file in each subfolder.
+Please see the README file in each subfolder for file descriptions.

 # MOVE TO SUBFOLDERS